KeyboardKit/KeyboardKit/README.md

 * ⚙️ [Settings][Settings] - KeyboardKit has tools for accessing and linking to keyboard settings.
 * 🩺 [State][State] - KeyboardKit lets you detect if a keyboard is enabled, has full access, etc.
 * 🎨 [Styling][Styling] - KeyboardKit lets you style and customize your keyboards to great extent.
-* 🍏 [System][System] - KeyboardKit lets you create keyboards that mimic the native iOS keyboards.

 [KeyboardKit Pro][Pro] extends these features with many pro features, such as fully localized keyboards, autocomplete, emoji keyboards, dictation, etc.